Frida Export Interface¶

 })

-In the example script above, you can see three types of method definitions.
-The return performRpc code block pattern is mandatory to ensure your values are returned correctly.
+In the above sample script, you can see three ways of defining functions.
+Among them, the return performRpc pattern code blocks must be used to ensure your values are correctly returned.
 The meanings of these three different performRpc call blocks are as follows:

 return performRpcJVMCall(function() {